Chart Color Schemes

 Madeley - Darch is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Madeley-Darch's dwelling structures, as per the latest Census, consisted of 91.2% houses and 8.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+Madeley-Darch's dwelling structure, as per the latest Census, comprised 91.2% houses and 8.9% other dwellings.
 Perth metro had 92.2% houses and 7.8% other dwellings.
 Home ownership in Madeley-Darch was 28.2%, with mortgaged dwellings at 55.7% and rented ones at 16.1%.
-The median monthly mortgage repayment was $2,000, higher than Perth metro's $1,898.
-Median weekly rent in the area was $450, compared to Perth metro's $350.
-Nationally, Madeley-Darch's mortgage repayments exceeded the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,000, higher than Perth metro's average of $1,898.
+Median weekly rent in Madeley-Darch was $450, compared to Perth metro's $350.
+Nationally, Madeley-Darch's mortgage repayments were higher at $2,000 versus the Australian average of $1,863, and rents were substantially higher at $450 compared to the national figure of $375.

 Frequently Asked Questions - Housing